aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-types/image/_index.md

 ## Adding Images as Slide Background

 You may decide to use a picture as the background for a specific slide or several slides.
-In that case, you have to see *Setting Images as Backgrounds for Slides*. ~~Insert link.~~
+In that case, you have to see *[Setting Images as Backgrounds for Slides](https://docs.aspose.com/slides/net/presentation-background/#setting-images-as-background-for-slides)*.